jacksonsdean/online-interactive-evolution/CI_CD_log.md

 - GitLab runs CI/CD pipeline with build and tests, emails on failure

 ## Front-end
+- Pre-commit hook checks for code complexity and fails if complexity rating is worse than B (absolute) A (modules) or A (average)
 - Amazon Web Services (AWS) Amplify pulls from GitHub repo
 - AWS builds and deploys repo (main branch)
 - Pull requests on main trigger a preview build on AWS